 In this course, individuals will be assigned to a registered or certified provider or to a graduate student under supervision of a registered provider.
 All those who are therapists during the Wellbeing Course for New Moms will work out of the Online Therapy Unit and will have training in psychology or social work.

 This project is being completed as part of a PhD research study conducted by Victoria Suchan under the supervision of Dr. Heather Hadjistavropoulos, Professor of Psychology.

-All clients will complete brief questionnaires before they begin, on a weekly basis throughout the course, and then again 3 months and 6 months after treatment ends.
-These questionnaires help us assess how you are doing.
 These questionnaires do not take very long but provide us with important information on your progress and the outcomes of the course.